-Berger Montague has been named co-lead counsel in a class action on behalf of futures account holders of PFG Best/Peregrine, whose segregated account funds have been effectively frozen following reports of “accounting irregularities” at the futures brokerage firm and a reported suicide attempt by its founder and owner Russell R. Wasendorf, Sr. The complaint in the action is available here.
+Berger Montague served as co-lead counsel in a class action on behalf of futures account holders of PFG Best/Peregrine, whose segregated account funds have been effectively frozen following reports of “accounting irregularities” at the futures brokerage firm and a reported suicide attempt by its founder and owner Russell R. Wasendorf, Sr. The complaint in the action is available here.
 The court’s order appointing Berger Montague as co-lead counsel is available here.

 Peregrine’s Class Action Background

 Peregrine was the nation’s second largest non-bank, non-clearing futures commission merchant.
 Under federal law, Peregrine was required to keep any customer funds in specially-designated accounts separate from the company’s general operations funds.
 For many years the company accepted funds from thousands of customers, processed trades, and gave the appearance that it was complying with federal law.

 In July 2012, Peregrine’s former owner, Russell Wasendorf Sr., attempted suicide in the parking lot of the company’s Iowa offices and left a note admitting that he had stolen millions of dollars in customer funds over the course of two decades.
 Peregrine quickly declared bankruptcy and the Commodity Futures Trading Commission froze all customer accounts.
 In the aftermath, customers learned that approximately $200 million was missing.

 The initial lawsuits were filed in the summer of 2012 and litigation continued into 2015.
 Girard Gibbs LLP and one other firm were appointed to represent the proposed class.